dave-b-b/react-achievements/README.md

 <h2 align="center">✨ Features</h2>

 - Flexible Achievement System: Define custom metrics and achievement conditions for your game or app.
+- Built with TypeScript: Provides strong typing and improved developer experience.
+- Redux-Powered State Management: Leverages Redux for predictable and scalable state management of achievements and metrics.
 - Automatic Achievement Tracking: Achievements are automatically checked and unlocked when metrics change.
 - Achievement Notifications: A modal pops up when an achievement is unlocked, perfect for rewarding players.
 - Persistent Achievements: Unlocked achievements and metrics are stored in local storage, allowing players to keep their progress.
 - Achievement Gallery: Players can view all their unlocked achievements, encouraging completionism.
 - Confetti Effect: A celebratory confetti effect is displayed when an achievement is unlocked, adding to the excitement.
-- Local Storage: Achievements are stored locally on the device
+- Local Storage: Achievements are stored locally on the device.
+- **Programmatic Reset:** Includes a `resetStorage` function accessible via the `useAchievementContext` hook to easily reset all achievement data.

 <h2 align="center">🔧 API</h2>